tedpark217/CSE135/README.md

 * `grader@137.184.84.48` with the provided key called `graderKey`

 Since the key has all modifications allowed, the file modification settings should be updated.
 By running `chmod 600 /path/to/key/graderKey` and `ssh -i /path/to/key/graderKey grader@137.184.84.48` the graders can successfully login to the apache web server.
+There is no passphrase for the key.

 ## Domain Login: